 Cultural Resources Management Plan

-The Cultural Resources Management Plan (CRMP) will be a citywide plan.
+The Cultural Resources Management Plan (CRMP) is a citywide plan.
 Its purpose is to protect resources from unintended or accidental destruction and to help organizations ensure compliance with federal, state, and local laws and regulations that govern and provide guidance for good stewardship in protecting and managing cultural resources.

 Cultural resources include artifacts, features, and sites related to human activities over approximately 14,000 years.
 These resources are irreplaceable.
 They contribute to a sense of history and place, define a collective shared heritage, and include two time periods: a) the pre-contact period that predates Euro-American settlement; and b) the historic period that ranges from the pre-contact period to 50 years in the past.

-Through policy, code, and operational protocols, the CRMP will address all aspects of ground disturbing activities including:
+Through policy, code, and operational protocols, the CRMP addresses all aspects of ground disturbing activities including: